We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?

 - Does it matter as to what temperature the banana is eaten at – refrigerated, room temperature or heated?

-- Using bananas as my source for certain vitamins and minerals, should I be aiming to have a banana a day in order to ensure that I am constantly topped up with those desirable vitamins and minerals?
+- Using bananas as my main source of certain vitamins and minerals, should I aim to have a banana a day to ensure I am constantly topped up?
 What if I miss a day?
 What if I miss a week?
 What is the impact on my body?

 Oh yes, there are many questions that we need to think about.
-Some of these variations may have a marginal affect, but others may be much more significant; some aspects of our food intake we can have some control over, other aspects we cannot.
+Some of these variations may have a marginal effect, but others may be much more significant; some aspects of our food intake we can control, and others we cannot.

-As consumers we should know what we are putting into our body; we should know the quality and nutritional content of what we eat.
+As consumers, we should know what we are putting into our bodies; we should know the quality and nutritional content of what we eat.
 And yet it is so difficult to measure these values accurately.

 Rather ironically, the foods that we can be most certain about in terms of their nutritional content are those highly tested foods that have been processed and packaged with clear cooking instructions – ready meals – more often than not, the unhealthy stuff.

-With natural products there can be so many unknowns; meaning that we have to accept generalisations, estimations and imprecision.
+With natural products, there can be so many unknowns, meaning we have to accept generalisations, estimates, and imprecision.

 Suppliers should recognise that they are not just providing bananas.
 They are providing packages of goodness.
 We don’t eat bananas just because we like them; we also eat them for the goodness and health benefits that they give us.

 All aspects of the natural food production industry should focus on improving and maximising the quality and nutritional content of its output.
-That means, from producer to consumer, reducing and eliminating those factors that can have a degrading effect on the product.
+That means, from producer to consumer, reducing and eliminating factors that can degrade the product.

-Food waste is not just about what we throw away; it is also a matter of not getting the most out of the food that we do eat.
+Food waste is not just about what we throw away; it is also about not getting the most out of the food we do eat.